Do I need off-road motorbike insurance?

 What is off-road motorbike insurance?

 Off-road motorbike insurance is designed specifically for bikes used on dirt tracks, mountains, and other non-paved terrains.
-Unlike standard bike insurance, which focuses on on-road risks, this type of cover addresses the challenges of rugged environments.
+Unlike standard motorbike insurance, which focuses on on-road risks, this type of cover addresses the challenges of rugged environments.

-This includes things like repairs and replacements in the event of physical damage to your bike, as well as liability coverage if you cause injury or property damage while riding.
+This includes things like repairs and replacements in the event of physical damage to your bike, as well as liability cover if you cause injury or property damage while riding.
 Many policies also include optional add-ons for accessories or event-specific risks.

 What should I consider when choosing off-road motorbike insurance?